Gösta Hökmark: Career

-Hökmark was commissioned as an officer in 1942 and was assigned to South Scania Infantary Regiment (Södra skånska infanteriregementet, I 7) in Ystad with the rank of second lieutenant.
+Hökmark enrolled at the Military Academy Karlberg in Stockholm in 1940.
+He attended the same class as the future Major General Carl-Gustaf Ståhl.
+He graduated in 1942 and was commissioned as an officer the same year and was assigned as a second lieutenant to the South Scanian Infantry Regiment (I 7) in Ystad.
 He was promoted to lieutenant in 1942 and attended the Royal Swedish Army Staff College from 1949 to 1951.
 Hökmark was promoted to captain in 1952 and was an Aspirant in the General Staff Corps from 1953 to 1956 when he became a General Staff Corps officer.
 From 1959 to 1960, Hökmark served as a company commander in the Swedish UN battalion, part of the United Nations Emergency Force (UNEF), in Gaza.

 Hökmark was promoted to major in Norrbotten Regiment in 1961 and served as Deputy Secretary in the 1960 Defense Management Investigation (1960 års försvarsledningsutredning) from 1961 to 1963.
 He was promoted to lieutenant colonel in 1964 and was head of the General Department (Allmänna avdelningen) in the Defence Staff from 1963 to 1966 and expert in the 1964 Fortification Investigation (1964 års fortifikationsutredning) from 1964 to 1965.
 Hökmark was then lieutenant colonel in the South Scanian Regiment in 1966 and was promoted to colonel in 1968 and appointed regimental commander of the South Scanian Regiment.
 In 1972, Hökmark was promoted to major general and appointed Chief of Staff of the Upper Norrland Military District.
 Hökmark served as Acting Chief of the Army Staff and of the General Staff Corps from 1973 to 1976 and as Chief of the Army Staff and of the General Staff Corps in 1976.
 Hökmark's last post was as military commander of the Bergslagen Military District from 1979 to 1983.